dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 - Part4b consists of the multi-threaded version of the reboot code.
    - Batch reboot is possible if multiple ghosts resolve to real instance IDs.
 The batch code approach was implemented in module2 for the AWS_ISSUE (nodes stuck in status 0/2 or 1/2 state) and tested out successfully.

+- Part4c consists of the multi-theaded version of the reboot code and the specialized validation that is required to test it.
+This Part also covers all of the regression testing that is required for the ghost resurreciton code that is basically complete at this point.

+- Part5 consists of the  call to the refactored resurrection_install_tomcat:  reque the ghost for command replay and resurrection.
+This uses the same module2f code as the previous HYBRID futures crash code resurrection testing.
+The module2f is agnostic to the resurrection bucket type that is assigned in module2e.

+### Validation for multi-threaded reboots (dcoupling the reboot code from the bucketization and process handler code)

+Note that this approach still uses the exact same reboot helper functions in utils.py that the serailized version uses.
+So the basic testing with malformed instance_id, valid instance_id cached, and valid instance_id not cached will have the same results.
+Those tests are regression tested below
+To understand this from a code perspective please see the Code review section above under the multi-threaded batch implemenation section.

+The first objective is to test the insstance_id variants with synthetic ghost ip injections

+These will test the following cases:

+- Malformed ID → fast fail but always module2f resurrection attempt
+- Cached/NotFound → fast fail but always module2f resurrection attempt
+- Valid but retired(not cached yet by AWS) → parallel timeout (~300s) but alwsays module2f resurrection attempt
+- Healthy ID → reboot_context:ready, node is actually rebooted and the resurrectio should be successful.
+This will require a modification to the synthetic ghost ip injection code.

+The gitlab console logs will clearly demarcate the various pipeline layers in the code:

+- module2e → bucketization + mark reboot candidates.

+- module2e2 → parallel reboot attempts, tagging outcomes.

+- module2f → resurrection attempts, final status assignment.

+As noted earlier, the handlers in module2e will never do the reboot.
+The reboot code has been separated out from the various handler code so that any handler can perform a reboot if required

+Also, the status will never be changed until module2f.
+The tags will carry the forensic historical data from one module to the next and the status should stay the same until module2f.

+Then the next tests involve testing with the HYBRID synthetic crashes and install_success threads to test the upper layer gatekeeper and tagging decision logic as regression.

+#### Validation with malformed instance_id (multi-threaded restart implementation), ghost ips only

+This will test the InvalidInstanceID.Malformed instance_id error case.

+#### Validation with valid instance_id but cached (multi-threaded restart implementation), ghost ips only

+This will test the InvalidInstanceID.NotFound instance_id error case.

+#### Validation with valid instance_id and not cached (multi-threaded restart implementation), ghost ips only

+As in previous tests, this will test the watchdog timeout.
+The watchdog timeouts will now be in parallel threads and will just consume 300 seconds of the total execution time (rather than the 8*300=2400 seconds in the previous serial implemenation; see the Part4a previous UPDATE).

+The execution time was massively reduced during the full test.

+Since the instance_id is not cached by AWS yet, the reboots will timeout rather than error abort.
+This essentially fools the AWS API into believing that the instance_id is completely valid and a real node.

+#### Validation with valid instance_ids by using real AWS instances and injecting their ips as ghost ips (multi-threaded restart implementation)

+This test will actually go through the complete lifecycle.
+The synthetic ghost ip logic will use real AWS instance public ip addresses.
+The ghost injection code is below.
+It uses the same methodlogy as the original ghost ip inject but allows for custom public ips from real nodes to be used.
+These are written-to-disk and then read in main() and incorporated into aggregate_gold_ips

+The code for this is in main() and in tomcat_worker() gated by the ENV variable in .gitlab-ci.yml INJECT_POST_THREAD_GHOST_REAL_PUBLIC_IPS

+This uses a pop stack design with a write-to-disk per process in tomcat_worker, so that each process gets 1 unique public ip address from the list.

+This will permit the node to actually be rebooted successfully and then module2f will be able to do the full resurrection (command installation iteration).

+This will test the real life tagging scenario of a ghost ip that has fallen out of the orchestration layer and is resurrected as install_success.

+The procedure used to run this test is the following:
+- Start up 8 real ubuntu nodes and use the same pem key on them that the code uses (the gitlab pipeline)
+- Capture the current public IPs
+- Inject those IPs into  ghost injection logic (see new code above) so it appears in the registry as a ghost candidate.
+- When the batch reboot stage runs, `resolve_instance_id` will look up those public IPs, find the active instance IDs, and attempt the reboots in parallel.
+- Because the instances are healthy, there will be  `reboot_context:initiated` followed by `reboot_context:ready` tags once the 2/2 checks pass.
+- module2f should be able to actually resurrect the nodes and install the commands on the nodes and the statuses of these nodes should change from ghost to install_success

+##### Code:

+in main()

+in tomcat_worker()

+the gating code in .gitlab-ci.yml

+#### Validation with module2e multi-threaded restart with ghost ips and HYBRID futures crashes

+This will test 3 different bucket types: idx1 (resurrection but no reboot; included in module2e registry file), post install futures crash (no resurrection, no reboot and not in module2e registry file), ghosts (reboot and resurrection, and in module2e registry file)

+#### Validation with module2e multi-threaded restart with ghost ips, HYBRID crashes and install_success with 50 nodes

+This will test 4 different bucket types idx1 (resurrection but no reboot; included in  module2e registryfile) , post install futures crash (no resurrection, no reboot and not in module2e file), ghosts ( reboot and resurrection and in module2e file) , install_success (no resurrection and no reboot and wont be in the module2e file)

+### Part5:

+## UPDATES part 46: Phase 3h: Part 4b: Requeing and resurrecting ghost threads (multi-threaded reboot) and reboot_context tagging

+### Introduction

+Because of the inherent complexities in ghost resurrection and especially when trying to validate this type of code, the development has to be done in several succesive parts.

+The last update focused on Parts 3 and 4a.
+This update focuses in on Part 4b of the implementation

+- Part1 consists of testing the existing code as is to ensure that the module2d to 2e to 2f basic processing of ghost ips is intact

+- Part2 consists of addressing the code so that the synthetic ghost ip tests produce and install_failed registry_entry and tag the registry_entry with the correct faliure tags (in this case an SSH timeout).
+Most importantly, this part of the implemenation tests the code if the node does not have an AWS InstanceId.
+While this is extremely rare in real life, with the synthetic ghost ip injection this is always true.
+So the registry has to indicate that the "no instance id" code is being exercised rather than the "instance id present" code (a real life ghost will have an AWS InstanceId in almost all circumstances).
+The major change in Part2 is that the code will now call the ThreadPoolExecutor even if the InstanceId is not avaiable.
+It will try to resurrect the ghost ip node.
+If the InstanceId is avaiable, see
+Parts 4 and 5 below.(The node will be rebooted and then the resurrection will be attempted).

+- Part3 consists of adding a small helper function like `log_ghost_context(entry, reason)` to append ghost‑specific context tags (`ghost_context:no_instance_id`, `ghost_context:health_checks_not_ok`, etc.) without changing status.
+   - This keeps ghost failures analytically distinct from normal SSH failures, for example.
+Ghosts are a unique type of issue and this helps in the forensic analysis of such nodes.

+- Part4a consists of the reboot code.
+Ghosts will always be rebooted (restarted as opposed to stop/start; thus the ip address will stay the same).
+This is for the case where the InstanceId is available for the ghost node.
+This is the typical node scenario.
+This code has to borrow some of the code from module2 to ensure that the ghost node comes up cleanly after the reboot.
+   - Use `ec2_client.reboot_instances(InstanceIds=[iid])`.
+   - Then wait for the node to be healthy before attempting SSH.
+   - Borrow a simplified watchdog loop from the module2  AWS_ISSUE code (visibility → running → optional 2/2 checks).

+- Part4b consists of the multi-threaded version of the reboot code.
+   - Batch reboot is possible if multiple ghosts resolve to real instance IDs.
+The batch code approach was implemented in module2 for the AWS_ISSUE (nodes stuck in status 0/2 or 1/2 state) and tested out successfully.

+- Part4c consists of the multi-theaded version of the reboot code and the specialized validation that is required to test it.
+This Part also covers all of the regression testing that is required for the ghost resurreciton code that is basically complete at this point.

 - Part5 consists of the  call to the refactored resurrection_install_tomcat:  reque the ghost for command replay and resurrection.
 This uses the same module2f code as the previous HYBRID futures crash code resurrection testing.
 The module2f is agnostic to the resurrection bucket type that is assigned in module2e.